 The former tool-and-die maker, watching the news, sees that H-1B visa holder discussing what a great country America has been for him or her.
 But the former tool-and-die maker doesn’t embrace such a discussion warmly; he sees a foreigner rubbing his good fortunes into the face of an underemployed American worker, a worker who lost his sense of dignity a long time ago.

 But those American employers of H-1B visa holders?
 They don’t mind when the foreign employee leaves.
-It makes room for another foreign graduate of a U.S. state university, a soon-to-be employee, who will agree to work for the going starting salary, which is less than the starting salary five years ago.
+It makes room for another foreign graduate of a U.S. state university, a soon-to-be employee, who will agree to work for the going starting salary, which is less than the starting salary of the last wave of foreign students they hired.

-Regardless, the former tool-and-die maker’s daughter and son-in-law have to compete against such realities.
+Regardless, the former tool-and-die maker’s daughter and son-in-law have to compete against the realities of H-1B visas.

 That’s where he watches an old analog TV that he trash picked while living at the loft, with a cheap converter plugged into it so he can tune in the local digital TV stations.
 He certainly doesn’t have the discretionary income for cable.